 Because we had been working in "execution" mode rather than in a "lean" learning-oriented way, our product had become sort of a palimpsest of compromises.
 We wanted to build Large Featureset X, but technical limitations, time (that is, budget) limitations, or both meant we built Y, which is sort of like X, but with fewer features.
 Meanwhile, we didn't run any of this by our users or even think about the notion of what an MVP of that solution might really look like.

-Then in a subsequent sprint, you manage to add some more of X to Y. Along the way, someone has an idea elsewhere that has design ramificaitons that ripple throughout the product.
-What you wanted to be X, and built as Y, now becomes Z. It's okay, but it's a feature that was born from outside constraints rather than purpose-built to serve a user need.
+Then in a subsequent sprint, we would manage to add some more of X to Y. Along the way, someone might have an idea elsewhere that has design ramificaitons that ripple throughout the product.
+What we wanted to be X, and built as Y, now becomes Z. It's okay, but it's a feature that was born from outside constraints rather than purpose-built to serve a user need.